Cardamom Mountains: Khmer Rouge

-This largely inaccessible mountain range formed one of the last strongholds of the Khmer Rouge, driven out by Vietnamese forces during the Cambodian–Vietnamese War.
-The Thai border to the west acted as a conduit for Chinese support and, eventually, a sanctuary for fleeing Khmer fighters and refugees.
+This largely inaccessible mountain range formed one of the last strongholds of the Khmer Rouge, after Vietnamese forces toppled their regime in Phnom Penh during the Cambodian–Vietnamese War.
+The border with Thailand in the west acted as a conduit for foreign support of and, eventually, a sanctuary for fleeing Khmer Rouge fighters and refugees.

 Modern development

 The inaccessibility of the hills has also helped to preserve the primeval forest and ecosystems of the area relatively intact.
 In 2002, however, a transborder highway to Thailand was completed south of the Cardamoms, along the coast.
-The highway has fragmented habitats for large mammals such as elephants, big cats and monkeys.
-The highway has also opened up for agricultural slash-and-burn projects and opportunistic poaching for endangered animals, all degrading the natural value and the forests ecosystems.
+The highway has fragmented habitats for large mammals, such as elephants, big cats and monkeys.
+The highway has also opened up for agricultural slash-and-burn projects and opportunistic poaching for endangered animals, all degrading the natural value and the forests’ ecosystems.

 Tourism is relatively new to the Cardamom Mountains.
 In 2008, Wildlife Alliance launched a community-based ecotourism program in the village of Chi-Phat, marketed as the "gateway to the Cardamoms".
 Tourist visitors to Chi-Phat continue to grow and the community is regarded as a model for community-based ecotourism, with approximately 3,000 annual visitors generating more than $US 150,000 for the local community.

 International conservation organizations working in the area includes Wildlife Alliance, Conservation International, and Fauna and Flora International.
 In 2016, the southern slopes of the Cardamom Mountains were designated as a new national park; Southern Cardamom National Park.
 It appears, however, that rampant illegal poaching is continuing nonetheless.